huacnlee/rails-settings-cached/README.md

 ## Usage

 The syntax is easy.
-First, lets create some settings to keep track of:
+First, let's create some settings to keep track of:

 ```ruby
 irb > Setting.host